stkb/Rewrap/specs/Basics/5-LaTeX.md

     theorem is $a^2 + b^2 =                 Pythagorean theorem is¦
     c^2$.                 ¦                 $a^2 + b^2 = c^2$.    ¦

-But with the beginning section marker alone on a line, the section is preserved.
+But with the opening section marker alone on a line, the section is preserved.

     One of the double angle      ->      One of the double   ¦ formulas is:        ¦                angle formulas is:  ¦